jm3mendez/GettingAndCleaningData/README.md

  awk '{print $1}' total_acc_z_train.txt > total_acc_z_train2.txt
 )

-Note: Part of this script could be done using R, but was more faster and packaged for my make that part using linux.
-Besides could be included in run_analysi.R via system('linux-script.sh',...)
+Note: Part of this script could be done using R, but was more faster
+      and packaged for my make that part using linux.
+Besides it could be included in run_analysi.R via system('linux-script.sh',...)

-B.- Phase 2,  Handling data to generate tiny data and process it. run_analysis.R script
+## B.- Phase 2,  Handling data to generate tiny data and process it.
+   run_analysis.R script

 General Trace: